jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 * Essential customisation must include tools to change font type & size, text & background colours, an ability to turn off decorative graphics, an ability to turn off captions for video content.
-* Available accessibility tools must ## clearly visible & easy to use.
+* Available accessibility tools must be clearly visible & easy to use.

 ## Sharing content